logsmith/log-flume/Readme.md

 This plugin is for syncing Wordpress assets between developer machines over Amazon S3.

+This is not intended to be used for syncing media from Live servers to Development servers.

 # Todo

 - ~~Get assets to upload from S3~~